typescript-eslint/typescript-eslint/packages/website/blog/2024-02-12-announcing-typescript-eslint-v7.md

 );
 ```

-You can also declare our plugin and parser in your config via this package.
+If you're into having a bit more control then you can also declare our plugin and parser in your config - both are exported from this package!
 For example this config would enable our plugin, our parser, and type-aware linting with a few of our popular type-aware rules:

 ```js title="eslint.config.js"
 // @ts-check